VincentToups/screamviz/Readme.md

 ## News

+result.csv adheres to expected data format and is ready to visualize!

 - (6/25/18) result.csv has `Add` events calculated
 - (6/26/18) result.csv has `Connect` events calculated
 - (6/26/18) result.csv has `Community` events calculated
+- (6/26/18) result.csv has `Role` events calculated

 ## Expected Data Format